Aplysia punctata: Sensory organs

 The rhinophores for Aplysia punctata are located both on their head and posterior tentacle.
 Their namesake as "sea hares" arises from the morphology of the rhinophores which look similar to rabbit ears.
 The rhinophore is the olfactory organ for the species and it is used to detect pheromones.
 Auditory and visual information is limited in A. punctata and so the function of the rhinophore is critical.
 This chemosensatory action assists in the localization of food and in sexual behavior.
 Amino acids are observed to be an olfactory stimulant to elicit feeding responses.
-Serotoninergic fibers are also found in the rhinophore nerves which are believed to have a physiological role in olfactory responses to amino acid presence.
+Serotonergic fibers are also found in the rhinophore nerves which are believed to have a physiological role in olfactory responses to amino acid presence.
 The glomeruli and the ganglion are segments of the rhinophore which represent different processing stages of sensory information; the processing of odor information takes place in the ganglion.

 Aplysia punctata also have large neurons which make them a model species in the study of the cellular basis of learning and memory.
 They are known to be among the largest in nature which assists in studies that attempt to explain how neural circuits control behavior.
 Their increased size is attributed to being polyploid somatic cells.
 It is observed to be an advantageous adaptation that allows for enhanced speed of electrical signals resulting in faster behavioral response times.
 The central nervous system and neurons are located on the ganglionic surface and possess unique coloration depending on location.